Skip to content

 Liquidity Pool

-A collection of funds locked in a smart contract, used to provide liquidity for decentralized exchanges and other DeFi services.
-Liquidity pools on Berachain can contain 2-8 tokens.
+A collection of funds locked in smart contracts, used to facilitate trading on decentralized exchanges and other DeFi services.

 Liquidity Provider

-A user who deposits tokens into a liquidity pool, earning a portion of the fees generated from swaps in the pool.
+A user who deposits tokens into a liquidity pool, earning a portion of fees generated from swaps in the pool, as well as other potential rewards (from PoL or otherwise).

 Mainnet

-The primary network where real transactions occur on the Berachain blockchain, as opposed to test networks used for development.
+The primary network where transactions comprising real value occur on the Berachain blockchain, as opposed to test networks used for development.

 Staking